-- 3. Make sure no components have been jarred loose during shipping.
-Components to look for are the CPU, SIMMs, and external cache.
-Refer to the System Reference guide for instructions on removing the outside cover and for component locations. - NOTE: Pentium Pro computers do not have external cache.
-This cache is contained within the Pentium Pro processor. - 4.
-If your computer fails to boot, contact your service provider.
+3. Make sure no components have been jarred loose during shipping.
+Components to look for are the CPU, SIMMs, DIMMs, and external cache.
+Refer to the System Reference guide for instructions on removing the outside cover and for component locations.

+4. If your computer fails to boot, contact your service provider.
 Also, refer to your Warranty information for the telephone numbers for customer support.